-BUS202Z • Introduction to International Business
+BUS202Z • Introduction to International Business (interim) 3 credits

 An introduction to international business involving off-campus study to expose students to critical concepts and the day-to-day practice of global business.
 Students interact with a culture through a series of activities.
 The countries under study vary from year to year.